hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 - We do not cause a repeat of the behavior that caused a report to be filed in the first place.
-- We do not create a situation wher other users in the thread / interaction, and/or the user who reported the situation, are open to later harassment.
+- We do not create a situation where other users in the thread / interaction, and/or the user who reported the situation, are open to later harassment.
 This includes from other users or from the same / reported user using alternate accounts.